 The above introduces regulatory molecules derived from arachidonic acid.
 These are the best known and best understood of the paracrines derived from polyunsaturated fatty acids.
-They are widely discussed in many contexts in physiology.
-However, there are also paracrines formed in a related fashion, but beginning with EPA and DHA, which are n-3 polyunsaturated fatty acids.
+We will discuss these in many contexts in physiology.
+However, there are also paracrines formed in a related fashion, but beginning with n-3 polyunsaturated fatty acids.
 These regulatory molecules are not nearly as well investigated and understood as those derived from arachidonic acid and typically have different or opposing actions.
 Also, the n-3 fatty acids can compete with arachidonic acid at COX or LOX.

 QUESTION: What molecule is the source of arachidonic acid and where is it found?

 QUESTION: Name the enzyme that, when activated, releases arachidonic acid.